JinZh1229/jinzh1229.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m Jin Zhou, a Ph.D. candidate in Computer Science at George Mason University.
 Advised by **Dr.Songqing Chen**.
 My research focuses on Human-Computer Interaction (HCI) and the optimization of immersive multimedia systems, with a particular emphasis on ethical AI, user research, and efficient visual computing.

+**I am open to positions as a Research Engineer, Machine Learning Engineer, and UX Researcher.**

 🧠 HCI & VR Ethics: Investigate harassment in social VR through AI-driven behavior detection and psychological analysis; conduct large-scale user studies in Unity-based immersive platforms.